seriaati/hoyo-buddy-wiki/docs/FAQ.md

 ## Why do I see "Interaction Failed" error?

 Most of the time this is caused by bot restarts (to apply code updates), and you just need to re-type the command again.
 However, if this keeps on happening, that means something is broken and you should report it in the [Discord server](https://link.seria.moe/hb-dc).

+## My Account Was Hacked After I Added It to Hoyo Buddy

+See [this page](./account-hacked.md) for more information.